EddyTheCo/Esterv.CustomControls.DateTimePickers/README.md

 We appreciate any contribution!

-You can open an issue or request a feature also.
+You can open an issue or request a feature.
 You can open a PR to the `develop` branch and the CI/CD will take care of the rest.
-Make sure to acknowledge your work, ideas when contributing.
+Make sure to acknowledge your work, and ideas when contributing.